nerdo/js-routing/README.md

 To use an optional query string parameter, simply use it as a property on the 2nd route argument.

-In the example, the query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `route` function's second argument as object properties.
+In the example, the query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `route(...)` function's second argument as object properties.

 ## Applying Routing

-The `applyRouting` function takes a list of routes and will try to find the most specific route that matches.
+The `applyRouting(...)` function takes a list of routes and will try to find the most specific route that matches.
 When it finds the best match, it calls the function and returns its value to your code.

-If no match was found, `applyRouting` will return `null`, making it trivial to display fallback content.
+If no match was found, `applyRouting(...)` will return `null`, making it trivial to display fallback content.

 ```js
 // App.js